hoseinaghaei/Db-project/README.md

  - Mrs.Zarei for her patient to answer all of our questions.

 ## Folders
-- [DBManager](https://github.com/hoseinaghaei/Db-project/tree/master/DBManager) : here you will find model, queri maker and all classes that connect to db or define it for example DbProjectContext.
+- [DBManager](https://github.com/hoseinaghaei/Db-project/tree/master/DBManager) : here you will find model, queri maker and all classes that connect to db or define it for example [DbProjectContext](https://github.com/hoseinaghaei/Db-project/tree/master/DBManager/model/DbProjectContext.cs).
--
+- [DBProject_Team11](https://github.com/hoseinaghaei/Db-project/tree/master/DBProject_Team11) : the project is based on ASP .netCore and here there are Controllers and API classes.

 Here you can do one of following:
 * [Start a new phase](https://github.com/Star-Academy/codestar-intern-issues/issues/new/choose)